 Science diplomacy takes many forms: When nations come together to negotiate cooperative agreements on fisheries management or infectious disease monitoring, they need scientific expertise.
 When scientists come together for complex multi-national projects in astronomy or physics, their nations devise diplomatic agreements on management and financing.
 And when political relations between two nations are strained or broken, joint research efforts can give them a way to keep talking – and to build trust.
 Today, the need for science diplomacy is growing.
 In collaboration with the American Association for the Advancement of Science (AAAS), TWAS is leading a programme that includes lectures, workshops, courses and prizes to build a bridge between the worlds of science and diplomacy.

-This workshop is designed for young Arab scientists (below the age of 40) living and working in the Arab Region, whose research and wider engagement have brought them into the international policy-making arena, as well as policymakers and diplomats interested in some of the central science-based themes that might influence their work, in addition to representatives from NGOs and other sectors working at the science-diplomacy interface.
-Alumni will join a global network of young leaders and innovators reaching across borders to address societal challenges and become agents of change in their countries and sectors.
+The workshop is designed for (1) young scientists (below the age of 40) living and working in developing countries whose research and wider engagement has brought them into the international policy-making arena, (2) policymakers and diplomats interested in some of the central science-based themes that might influence their work, (3) research institution administrators and research funders focused on identifying ways to build international networks, and (4) representatives from NGOs and other sectors working at the science-diplomacy interface.

 The fifth science diplomacy course sponsored by American Association for the Advancement of Science (AAAS) and TWAS in Trieste, Italy was held 20-24 August and convened over 40 scientists and government officials from over 20 countries including Bangladesh, Colombia, Malaysia, Sudan and Uganda.
 Highlights included talks by volcanologist James Hammond, who described how he and his colleagues in the UK found a way to collaborate with the nation’s scientists in the Democratic People's Republic of Korea, and a talk on how water science and policy helps cool tensions between Israelis and Palestinians delivered by Giulia Giordano, the international affairs manager for EcoPeace.
 During the week-long course, participants also took part in simulations designed to help understand the dynamic relationships between science and diplomacy.